Apparent infection rate

 Apparent infection rate is an estimate of the rate of progress of a disease, based on proportional measures of the extent of infection at different times.

 Firstly, a proportional measure of the extent of infection is chosen as the disease extent metric.
-For example, the metric might be the proportion of leaf area affected by mildew, or the proportion of plants in a population showing dieback lesions.
-Measures of disease extent are then taken over time, and a mathematical model is fit.
-The model is based upon two assumptions:
+For example, the metric might be the proportion of leaf area affected by mildew or the proportion of plants in a population showing dieback lesions.
+Measures of disease extent are then taken over time, and a mathematical model is fitted.
+The model is based on two assumptions: